Wyndham City Stadium

-Wyndham City Stadium is a soccer stadium in Tarneit, Victoria, Australia.
-The build new home ground of Western United FC, it was supposed scheduled to be open in 2026.
+Wyndham City Stadium was a proposed soccer stadium located in the Melbourne suburb of Tarneit.
+It was scheduled to open in 2026 as the home of Western United FC in the A-Leagues, but major construction never commenced, with the former club playing at the adjacent Ironbark Fields facility instead.

 History

 As part of its successful bid to enter the A-League in 2019, Western United FC committed to build a 15,000 seat soccer-specific stadium in Tarneit to the west of Melbourne.
 It will be the first major venue in Australia to be exclusively owned and operated by an A-League club, being funded through value capture.

 A training facility will be built adjacent to the new stadium.
 Early works on the site commenced in October 2021.
 It is scheduled for completion in 2024.

 On 29 May 2022, Western United chief executive Chris Pehlivanis revealed the current timeline for the stadium is for it to be ready in time for the 2025–26 A-League season.
 Pehlivanis also confirmed that Western United would begin to play home games at their training base from the 2023–24 A-League season, once the 5,000 seat training facility is built, before moving to the completed main stadium two years later.

 Wyndham City Council will hold naming rights for the stadium for a 22-year term in a deal valued at $10.4 million.

 An update on the stadium timeline was given in January 2024.
 Western United chairman Jason Sourasis stated that construction should begin mid-to-late 2024, with completion in time for the 2026-27 A League season.

+On 23 June 2026, the Western Melbourne Group informed Wyndham City Council that it cannot deliver the Wyndham Stadium Precinct as planned and proposed alternative plans for the precinct.
+According to Wyndham City Council Corporate Services Director Mark Rossiter, a proposal to negotiate a change to the terms of the development agreement between the council and the Western Melbourne Group was considered and rejected by the council.

+On 10 August 2026, the Australian Professional Leagues terminated Western United's Club Participation Agreement, bringing the club's A-League era to an end.
+A day later, Wyndham City Council terminated its Development Agreement with Western Melbourne Group for the Wyndham Stadium Precinct, effectively discontinuing the project.
+The Council asserted that all land in the precinct, including Ironbark Fields, remains in its ownership.